feraraujofilho/prod-staging-sync-app/README.md

 3. **Missing Scope**: The app needs appropriate scopes to create metafields
    - Metafield creation is based on namespace permissions, not a specific scope

+### Theme Image Sync Limitations

+1. **Theme Images Only**: Only syncs images uploaded via theme editor
+   - Product images are excluded from sync
+   - Only images in the Files section are synced

+2. **Filename Preservation**: Files are synced with their original filenames
+   - If a file with the same name exists, it will be skipped
+   - No automatic renaming or versioning

+3. **No ID Preservation**: Cannot preserve Shopify file IDs between environments
+   - File references in themes may need manual updates
+   - URLs will be different between production and staging

 ### General Limitations

 1. **One-Way Sync**: Only syncs from production to staging (not bidirectional)